 Prerequisite – Monitors, Readers-Writers Problem

-The Reader-Writer problem using monitor can be implemented using pthreads.
-The POSIX threads (or pthread) libraries are a standards based thread API for C/C++.
-The library provides following synchronization mechanisms:
+The Reader-Writer problem using a monitor can be implemented using pthreads.
+The POSIX threads (or pthread) libraries are a standards-based thread API for C/C++.
+The library provides the following synchronization mechanisms:

 - Mutexes (pthread_mutex_t) – Mutual exclusion lock: